connorbode/matix.io/source/_posts/security-txt-optimization.md

 ---

-In the last post, [we wrote a naive script to check which of the Alexa Top 1m sites were using the security.txt protocol](security-txt).
+In the last post, [we wrote a naive script to check which of the Alexa Top 1m sites were using the security.txt standard](security-txt).

 This script won't be used because it might take around 115 days to run.
 It needs to be optimized.